timescale/docs/timescale-forge/backup-restore-cloud.md

 Timescale Cloud automatically creates one full backup every week.
 We also create incremental backups every day, which store any changes since the last full backup.
-The two most recent full backups are stored securely on our Timescale servers, along with the most recent incremental backups.
+The two most recent full backups are stored securely on an Amazon S3 service, along with the most recent incremental backups, and a write-ahead log (WAL) of all the changes that have occurred.
 This means that you always have a backup for the current and the previous week, and we can restore your backup to any point during that timeframe.

 When you delete an instance, we retain a backup of the instance for seven days.